-Welcome!
 We are an interdisciplinary research group interested in a broad range of fundamental and applied aspects of materials chemistry in general, and macromolecular science in particular.
 Our efforts are geared towards the design and synthesis of adaptive polymers and understanding the molecular level events governing their behavior in various environments.
-Synthetic efforts are directed towards the development of multi-phase stimuli-responsive nanoparticles, nanowires, nanotubes, and other nano-objects.
+Synthetic efforts are directed towards the development of multi-phase stimuli-responsive nano-materials.
 Parallel efforts focus on the design of self-healing polymeric materials with light sensitivity, corrosion inhibition, anti-fouling, antimicrobial, and other unique attributes.
 Using chemical imaging along with an array of other spectroscopic and macroscopic tools, we design and develop new generations of materials with adaptable, sensing, and signaling properties.

 – RECENT NEWS –

 Oct.
 2018.
 The 2018 Science paper published by Urban Research Group received significant media attention (more in the News…)

 Jul.
 2018.
 Christian Pattyn (summer student; U. New Mexico) has won the best poster presentation award at Research Experience for Undergraduates (REU) within the Townes Program.

 Apr.
 2018.Chris Hornat took the 3rd Place in Clemson Graduate Research and Discovery Symp.
 (GRADS).

 Oct.
 2017.
 Dmitriy Davydovich received the Award of Excellence 3rd Place at the Ceramic, Composite, and Optical Materials Center Poster Competition at Clemson University.

 Mar.
 2017.
 Chris Hornat was selected to give an oral presentation at the Excellence in Graduate Research Symposium at the Amer.
 Chem.
 Soc.
 Spring National Meeting in San Francisco, CA.